-3.20.5 Name modifiers
+3.22.5 Name modifiers

 An alternative to making definitions private is to exert finer control over what names are introduced when opening a module.
 This is done by qualifying an open statement with one or more of the modifiers using, hiding, or renaming.
 You can combine both using and hiding with renaming, but not with each other.
-The effect of open A using (xs) renaming (ys to zs)

-is to introduce the names xs and zs where xs refers to the same definition as A.xs and zs refers to A.ys.
+The effect of is to introduce the names xs and zs where xs refers to the same definition as A.xs and zs refers to A.ys.
 We do not permit xs, ys and zs to overlap.
 The other forms of opening are defined in terms of this one.
 An omitted renaming modifier is equivalent to an empty renaming.